neurodroid/stimfit/doc/sphinx/linux_install_guide/building.rst

 Building wxPython
 =================

 Now we will build xwPython.
-In the same directory where we downloaded the sources for wxPython (/usr/local/wxPython) just type:
+In the same directory where we downloaded the sources for wxPython (/usr/local/wxPython) you  just type:

 ::

     $ python setup.py build_ext --inplace

-You will need first, to have installed the python development libraries in your system (if not just type as root apt-get install python-dev) and second, same version of gcc and g++ (in our example both versions are 4.2.4).
+You will need first to have installed the python development libraries in your system (if not just type as root *apt-get install python-dev*).
+You will need the same version of gcc and g++ (in our example both versions are 4.2.4).
 After that just as root type:

 ::